Frequently Asked Questions about SNBN

 4. Who will you work with?

-The Dutch Outside The Netherlands Foundation is open to cooperation with everyone and all organizations that are relevant in one way or another to achieving the ultimate goal: to best represent the interests of Dutch people outside the Netherlands.
+Foundation for the Dutch Outside the Netherlands is open to cooperation with everyone and all organizations that are relevant in one way or another to achieving the ultimate goal: to best represent the interests of Dutch people outside the Netherlands.

 5. What can you do for Dutch associations?